| Shopify API fully down |

 Prerequisites

-- Shopify app codebase to review
+- Existing Shopify app codebase to review or audit

-- Understanding of GraphQL Admin API patterns
+- Familiarity with GraphQL Admin API query patterns and response shapes

 Instructions